watson/stream-chopper/README.md

 ### Event: `stream`

 Emitted every time a new output stream is ready.
-You mist listen for this event.
+You must listen for this event.

 The listener function is called with two arguments: